suprachakra/Product-Management-CoP/README.md

    - Templates evolve through collaborative feedback, scaling proven practices across the organization.

 4. **Time-to-Market Acceleration**:
    - Pre-configured tools minimize operational overhead, allowing teams to focus on delivery.

+5. **Compatibility with Existing Tools**:
+   - Ensure the templates are compatible with current systems.
+   - Adjustments made as necessary to integrate seamlessly.

 ---